Reaping A Biotech Blunder;

 To its belated credit, Aventis has been aggressively trying to locate

 Starlink seed.
-It requested Garst's list of Starlink customers and met with
+It requested Garst's list of Starlink customers and met

 all of them within days.
-Aventis is paying farmers up to 25 cents for each
+Aventis is paying farmers up to 25 cents for

 bushel of Starlink seed fed to animals.
 When grain-elevator owners discover